 To begin with, you have to take a hard look at the promise you made at the beginning of the relationship.
 Have both sides met their end of the bargain?
 Has one side grown, while the other did not?
 Have expectations changed along the way, and have those expectations been communicated?

-In advertising it is rare that an agency will ever turn down money for work, but here is the moral to this story – you have the wrong agency working for you if they have never told you no. Yes, we are in the business of listening to needs, and executing visions, but we are also in the business of advertising – the reason we were hired in the first place.
-This expertise is why an agency is hired, and if their advice and recommendations are no longer listened to, then it is time for that agency to move on.
-When you become a strict order taker, you no longer serve the greater good, and in the end, you will fail.
-Often this is realized after the fact, and when results are not obtained, the relationship ends badly.
+In advertising, it is rare that an agency will ever turn down money for work, but here is the moral to this story – you have the wrong agency working for you if they have never told you no. Yes, we are in the business of listening to needs, and executing visions, but we are also in the business of providing results, and if an agency’s advice and recommendations are no longer listened to, then it is often time for that agency to move on.